-NL Urban Solutions (NLUS), in cooperation with GVL (Guangzhou), was shortlisted for the concept landscape design of the new city: Academician Valley.
+NL Urban Solutions (NLUS), in cooperation with GVL (Guangzhou), won second prize for the concept landscape design of the new city: Academician Valley.

-The project locate in a new city, with planned area of 21.7 km2 and population of a half million people will become the center area and ‘economic engine’ of Jinghe New City, Xi’an, Shaan Xi Province, China.
+The project is located in a new city, with planned area of 21.7 km2 and population of a half million people will become the center area and ‘economic engine’ of Jinghe New City, Xi’an, Shaan Xi Province, China.

 The competition consisted of two parts.
 The first part was the concept design for the entire public space, green structure and green streets inside the 8,8 km2 core area.
 The second part consisted of the detailed landscape design for the water channel and center lake.

 In the concept design NLUS proposed the comprehensive blue green network with different scales (XL-great ecological corridors, L-water system, M-green streets, S-community green and green buildings), the complete green-blue system can make a green city and a resilient city that is adaptive in different climate conditions.
 And in the detailed landscape design, NLUS proposed a park area, where the water channel becomes a natural river with soft banks, wetlands, islands and gullies.
 The design is a basis for diverse bio-habitats for local flora and fauna.
 The flooding safety is combined with ecological recovery and spatial quality.
 The slow traffic paths are designed to provide safe and connected routes.
 In the center, green roofs on top of the commercial buildings were designed to function as extension of the green public space.
 NLUS chose to introduce organic language for the landscape design, to emphasize the contrast with the grid layout of the urban design.